dabomb1004/reddit_sentiment_analysis/README.md

 cleaning reddit comments and analyzing them
 The overall order is

-#first getting the raw data from reddit
+#first getting the raw data from reddit - events were: US electionn 2016, Brexit ref 2016, Facebook Cambridge Analytica 2018

 1. pushshift - getting reddit threads for specific topic
 2. pushshift - getting comments for each thread